-Texas’ native or adaptive plants are a beautiful representation of the diverse plant life found in our state.
+Texas’ native or adapted plants are a beautiful representation of the diverse plant life found in our state.

-While being beautiful year-round and producing attractive landscapes, native or adaptive plants are recognized for their low maintenance and ability to significantly improve water efficiency!
+While being beautiful year-round and producing attractive landscapes, native or adapted plants are recognized for their low maintenance and ability to significantly improve water efficiency!

-Our #PledgeToPlantSmart initiative seeks to inspire positive change in water conservation by encouraging North Texas residents to do their part and plant smart by selecting native or adaptive plants for their garden and landscaping.
+Our #PledgeToPlantSmart initiative seeks to inspire positive change in water conservation by encouraging North Texas residents to do their part and plant smart by selecting native or adapted plants for their garden and landscaping.

 Water is a limited and precious resource.